Doing Business with the DoD

 - DoD Subcontracting Program: The Basics [PDF]

 - Marketing to the Department of Defense: The Basics [PDF]

 - OSBP Guidebook to Facilitating Teaming Arrangements [PDF]

 Procurement Technical Assistance Centers (PTACs), are charged with assisting businesses in learning how to do business with federal, state, and local governments.
 PTACs are a local resource available at no or nominal cost that can provide assistance to business firms in marketing their products and services.
 They offer training to businesses on how to research and bid on contracts, assist with registration requirements, provide bid-matching services, and assist with pre and post contracting issues.

-This FY 2010 directory includes POC information for all DoD large business prime contractors and subcontractors with Subcontracting Plans.
-This report is generated from information contained in the Summary Subcontract Report submitted by the contractors in the Electronic Subcontracting Reporting System.
-The information includes the name and address of the company; the major products/services provided to DoD; the major NAICS of the company; and the name and phone number of the company's official who administers the company's Subcontracting Plan.
-Many companies have websites with additional information which may be useful in your search for subcontracting opportunities or teaming arrangements.
+This FY 2014 directory is intended for small business concerns seeking opportunities with DoD prime contractors.
+The directory is a listing of large business prime contractors who are required to establish subcontracting plans with goals.
+The report is generated from data contained in the Individual Subcontract Reports (ISRs) submitted in the Electronic Subcontracting Reporting System (eSRS) by contractors and from data contained in the Federal Procurement Data System (FPDS).
+The directory includes the name of the prime contractor; the major product/service code (PSC) provided to DoD; the major NAICS of the company; name, telephone number and email address of the company’s point of contact; contract number with the effective date and completion date, ultimate contract value and obligated dollars.
+In addition, many companies have websites with additional information which may be useful in your search for subcontracting opportunities or teaming arrangements.